Oracy Intent, Implementation and Impact

 Impact of Oracy Curriculum

 Oracy is assessed using both formative and summative assessment strategies.
 Assessment for learning is used throughout individual lessons to inform future planning and to identify elements that need to be addressed at later points.
 Within each term, children are assessed using the table of progression above.
 The skills for each year group are assessed, however if pupils are working below their year group, previous year group skills are used.
 A ‘Rag Rating’ is given against each strand of the Key Performance Indicators, under the headings of: Physical, Linguistic, Cognitive, Social & Emotional.
+Any gaps in children’s oracy development are identified, and explicit oracy sessions are planned to close these gaps.